 Mr. Vallance became a Canadian Tire Dealer in 1989.
 He was President of the Canadian Tire Dealers' Association from 2008 to 2009.
-He has also served as a director on the boards of the Canadian Tire Dealers' Association and C.T.C.
+He has also served on the Boards of the Canadian Tire Dealers' Association and C.T.C.
 Dealer Holdings Limited.
 Mr. Vallance has served as Chairman of several regional Dealer groups and has served on numerous Canadian Tire Dealers' Association committees.